Network Function operator

 NodeSystemConfigUpdate resource

-The NodeSystemConfigUpdate resource allows you to make changes to the Node's operating system configuration as well as modify Kubelet flags.
-Changes other than sysctl changes require a Node reboot.
-Distributed Cloud Edge does not provide a controller to coordinate Distributed Cloud Edge Machine reboots.
-You must apply this resource to one Node at a time so that the parent Cluster remains up while the configuration changes take effect.
+The NodeSystemConfigUpdate resource lets you make changes to the node's operating system configuration as well as modify Kubelet flags.
+Changes other than sysctl changes require a node reboot.

 The NodeSystemConfigUpdate resource provides the following configuration fields specific to Distributed Cloud Edge:

-• spec.containerRuntimeDNSConfig: Specifies a list of custom DNS entries used by the Container Runtime Environment on each Distributed Cloud Edge node.
-Each entry consists of an ip and domain value pairs.
+• spec.containerRuntimeDNSConfig: specifies a list of custom DNS entries used by the Container Runtime Environment on each Distributed Cloud Edge node.
+Each entry consists of the following fields:

-• spec.osConfig.isolatedCpusPerSocket: Specifies the number of isolated CPUs per socket.
+• spec.osConfig.isolatedCpusPerSocket: specifies the number of isolated CPUs per socket.
 Required if cpuManagerPolicy is set to Static.
+The maximum number of isolated CPUs must be fewer than 80% of the total CPUs in the node.

-• spec.osConfig.cpuIsolationPolicy: Specifies the CPU isolation policy.
-Default policy only isolates systemd tasks from CPUs reserved for workloads.
-Kernel policy marks the CPUs as isolcpus and sets the rcu_nocb, nohz_full, and rcu_nocb_poll flags on each CPU.
+• spec.osConfig.cpuIsolationPolicy: specifies the CPU isolation policy.
+The Default policy only isolates systemd tasks from CPUs reserved for workloads.
+The Kernel policy marks the CPUs as isolcpus and sets the rcu_nocb, nohz_full, and rcu_nocb_poll flags on each CPU.

-• spec.sysctls.NodeLevel: Specifies the sysctls parameters that you can configure globally on a Node using the Network Function operator.
-The configurable parameters are:
+• spec.sysctls.NodeLevel: specifies the sysctls parameters that you can configure globally on a node by using the Network Function operator.
+The configurable parameters are as follows:

 • fs.inotify.max_user_instances